-12. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program
+11. Evaluation of IDOC's Sheridan Correctional Center Therapeutic Community Program

-Research & Analysis staff are continuing to support the operation of the Sheridan Correctional Center through a process and impact evaluation.
+Research & Analysis staff is continuing to support the operation of the Sheridan Correctional Center through a process and impact evaluation.
 Open since January 2004, Sheridan operates as a fully dedicated therapeutic community for inmates in need of substance abuse treatment.
 Sheridan is the largest treatment prison in the county.
 The evaluation of Sheridan is a collaborative effort between the Authority and the Illinois Department of Corrections, and is guided by an Evaluation Advisory Committee.
-The process and impact evaluation involves extensive quantitative data collection and qualitative information from focus groups and interviews with staff and participants.
+The process and impact evaluation involves extensive quantitative data collection and qualitative information from interviews with staff and participants.
 The evaluation will seek to measure changes in participant attitudes, beliefs and psychological functioning, in addition to participants' preparedness for release.
 The study will also examine the extent and nature of institutional violations and measures of recidivism after release.
 Employment and access to services will also be studied.
-A summary of the project was released in October 2004 as a Program Evaluation Summary report, and Authority staff have completed analyses assessing program impact after two years of operation.
-A research bulletin will be published in spring of 2006.
+A summary of the project was released in October 2004 as a Program Evaluation Summary report, and Authority staff has completed analyses assessing program impact after two years of operation.
+A second Program Evaluation Summary report was completed in March 2006 reporting recidivism and post-release employment outcomes in addition to information contained in the first Program Evaluation Summary report.
+An updated recidivism analysis was also completed for participants through June 30, 2006 and results were shared with IDOC staff.
+Research will continue through 2006.
+A June 2006 Research Bulletin is available on our website.
+An RFP for a principal investigator was issued in July.

-13. Evaluation of Redeploy Illinois sites
+12. Evaluation of Redeploy Illinois sites

 A request for proposals was issued in November for the evaluation of two Redeploy Illinois sites.
 The first site, in Macon County, provides a series of services and treatments in an effort to keep juveniles in the community and out of the Illinois Department of Corrections.
 The second site, in the Second Judicial Circuit, also employs treatment and includes Multi-Systemic Therapy, Functional Family Therapy and Aggression Replacement Training to keep youth in the community.
 Powered Performance, a Wheaton-based research and consulting firm, was awarded the contract to evaluate both Redeploy sites.
-The final report draft was received in December and is under review.
+The final report was received and is available on our website.
+The Macon County Redeploy Program Evaluation Summary is in the review process.

 A request for proposals was issued in January for the evaluation of two new Redeploy Illinois sites in Peoria and St. Clair Counties.
 Southern Illinois University-Carbondale was awarded the contract to evaluate these Redeploy sites.
-Evaluation work began in early March 2006.
+The evaluation report is under review.

-14. An evaluation of Illinois-Citizen Law Enforcement Analysis and Reporting (I-CLEAR)
+13. An evaluation of Illinois-Citizen Law Enforcement Analysis and Reporting (I-CLEAR)

 The evaluation of I-CLEAR has been awarded to Northwestern University.
 The evaluation will assess the statewide implementation of the CLEAR reporting system operating under the Chicago Police Department.
 I-CLEAR will offer a statewide criminal justice information system that is accessible to all of Illinois' criminal justice agencies.
 The two-year assessment began in May 2005.
+A Program Evaluation Summary was completed May 2006.

-15. Analysis of ICJIA datasets II
+14. Analysis of ICJIA datasets II